 7. Dilute cleaning chemicals correctly

-Always use cleaning chemicals as per the instructions on the label, training information guides, wall charts and SDS.
+Always use cleaning chemicals as per the instructions on the label, training information guides, wall charts and Safety Data Sheets (SDS).
 Mix and measure correctly.
 Do NOT over use chemical concentrates when diluting.
 More chemical does not always do a better job but the right amount will.
-If you have access to chemical dispensing equipment, do NOT use it unless you know how to safely operate the system.
+If you have access to chemical dosing and dilution dispensers, do NOT use it unless you know how to safely operate the system.